TEAMMATES/teammates/docs/ide-setup.md

       `Framework detected: Google App Engine Standard framework is detected.`.\
       **OR**\
       `Frameworks detected: Web, Google App Engine Standard frameworks are detected`.\
-      Click `Configure` and ensure that only the `Google App Engine Standard` framework is shown, then click `OK`.
+      Click on `Configure` and ensure that only the `Google App Engine Standard` framework is shown, then click `OK`.
-      If there are other frameworks shown, click `Cancel` and wait until indexing completes, then try again.
+      If there are other frameworks shown, click `Cancel` and wait until indexing is completed, then try again.
       > If you closed or missed the dialog box, go to `View → Tool Windows → Event Log`.
-        You should see the same message as the dialog box, click `Configure` and then `OK`.
+        You should see the same message as the message in the dialog box.
+Click `Configure` and then `OK`.

 1. Configure the following project-specific settings (all can be found in `IntelliJ IDEA → Preferences → ...`):

    * Indentation: 4 spaces are used in place of tabs for indentations.
 For JSON, HTML, and HTML-like documents, 2 spaces are used instead.
      Configure for all the languages used in TEAMMATES:
      1. Go to `Editor → Code Style`.
-     1. Select `Project` for `Scheme` if you do not wish to make the rules the default for your IDE.
+     1. Select `Project` for `Scheme` if you do not wish to make the settings the default for your IDE.
      1. For `Java`, `JavaScript`, `JSON`, `CSS`, `XML`, `HTML`, and `JSP`:
         * Ensure that `Use tab character` is unchecked, and `Tab size:`, `Indent:`, and `Continuation indent:` are `4`, `4`, and `8` respectively.
         * For `HTML`, `JSON`, and `JSP`, the numbers are `2`, `2`, and `4` instead.